 COD maintains three natural areas on the Glen Ellyn campus: the Russell R. Kirt Prairie, the Ecological Study Area, and the B.J.
 Hoddinott Wildlife Sanctuary.
 These areas are open to the public for nonconsumptive recreational use.
 Removal of plants and seeds from these areas is prohibited.
-Campus Map
+View a map of campus.

 Russell R. Kirt Prairie

 This 18-acre natural area consists of about six acres of marsh, a one-acre retention pond, 11 acres of reconstructed prairie and savanna planted between 1984 and 2000, and a quarter mile of display/seed production beds planted in 1997 along the southern boundary of the preserve.
 Over a half mile of trails, including a 1/6-mile wheelchair accessible stretch, allows easy access for nonconsumptive recreational use.
 Map

 This 15-acre natural area consists of about three acres of marsh, four acres of successional woodland, and eight acres of reconstructed prairie planted between 1975 and 1997.
 Over a half mile of trails allows easy access for nonconsumptive recreational use.
 Map

 This nine-acre natural area is primarily a marsh and wetland that was dedicated as a preserve in 1983.
 There are no trails through this area.

 Berg Instructional Center (BIC), Room 2E06, (630) 942-3210